-We have developed a new method for imaging whole metanephric organ culture in 3D over time at cellular resolution.
-This method combines the use of the newly available generation of IR optimized long working distance high NA objectives and multiphoton fluorescence microscopy with a new method for vital staining of metanephric organ cultures with bodipy ceramide.
-This method allows all cells in the organ culture to be visualized over time, enabling detailed observation of tissue morphogenesis.
-This method offers a powerful new approach for visualizing and understanding early events in renal development and for extending observations made in genetically manipulated models.
+High resolution three-dimensional imaging of fixed embryonic kidney tissues has advanced considerably in the past decade.
+Here we developed a new process for imaging whole metanephric organ culture at cell resolution in three dimensions over time.
+This technique combines the use of the newly available generation of infrared optimized long working distance high numerical aperture objectives and multiphoton fluorescence microscopy with a new system for vital staining of metanephric organ cultures with bodipy ceramide.
+This allows all cells in the organ culture to be visualized over time, enabling detailed observation of tissue morphogenesis.
+Thus, our method offers a powerful new approach for visualizing and understanding early events in renal development and for extending observations made in genetically manipulated models.